Master of war

 To a house of chronic unrest

-He unwinds in the room where I cannot sleep
+He unwinds in the room where I can’t ever sleep

-When he knows that he’ll prosper regardless of whether
+Because he knows that he’ll prosper, regardless of whether

-Try as I might to shield their light
+Try as I might to shield his light

 It’s me against a battalion